IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 Figure 1:
 ![Screenshot for steps 4,5,6](Images/PagesScreenshot.png)

-7. Click **Save**
-8. Your site will now be hosted on the link that is provided to you (see figure 2).
+7. Click **Save** and your site will now be hosted on the link that is provided to you (see figure 2).
+8. Copy the link you see in step 7.

+#### Adding the URL to your Project

+This section covers how to add the URL you copied into your Pelican Config file.

 Figure 2:
 ![figure2](Images/urlscreenshot.png)